 - Use the step-by-step instructions to manage your courses and reserve items.

 Instructors are responsible for operating within fair use guidelines when placing material on reserve.
-Please consult the University copyright website or WU Libraries copyright research guide for more information.
+Please consult the University copyright website or our copyright research guide for more information.